 Pete Wargent: All of those.
 But for us it was two good salaries (with bonuses), plus saving and investing hard with leverage.
 I know some people don’t like the idea, but nevertheless it’s true we could never have achieved the same results without the leverage.

-Dave: You’ve often advocated renting rather than owning a home earlier in life, in order to save more and build investments faster.
+You’ve often advocated renting rather than owning a home earlier in life, in order to save more and build investments faster.
 Is that still the case?
-And I understand now you own your home – was that choice essentially because it has no effect on your freedom these days, having built further wealth and income streams?
+You now own a house – was that choice essentially because it has no effect on your freedom these days, having built further wealth and income streams?

 Pete Wargent: That’s almost correct.
 What happened was a house was passed down from a deceased family member a few years ago.
 So that was renovated a couple of years back and we live in that courtesy of the enormous generosity of my in-laws.

 This might make it sound like we’re from a trust fund baby background – but really it’s nothing like that, just a modest 4-bedroom house, on a quarter-acre block.
 Though we do have a very nice lawn, actually.

 On ‘rent-vesting’: this can certainly make sense because it’s cheaper than ownership from a cashflow perspective, and because young people can tend to move around much more than previous generations.
 But it only works if you do save the difference and invest it!
 It’s no good if you spend everything you earn…then you’d be better off owning, to be honest.

 What’s your chosen approach to living off a portfolio?
 Purely rent and dividend income steams?

 Pete Wargent: Bit of both.
 We still buy properties.
 Although the last couple have been cash purchases that generate a nice rental income cashflow.
 So our portfolio LVR has been falling away quite rapidly to about 30 per cent.
 And we still buy shares.
 I see the end game as being mainly Australian equities, but in saying that we’re still accumulating on all fronts for now.

 Words of Advice